Skip to main content

 Senior Research Director

-Jodie has over 16 years of experience in social science research and survey management.
+Jodie has over 20 years of experience in social science research, with expertise directing complex multi-mode, household, and establishment studies across the United States.

 Education